Texas death row prisoner asks for execution reprieve to donate kidney

 “We’re really hoping that he’s given the opportunity.
 It is really important to him from his religious perspective.
 It’s an opportunity for atonement, and it could be a way he could make some sort of amends.
 I think it would be a travesty to prevent this from happening.”

 Gonzales was born in Dilley, Texas, and raised by his grandparents.
-His cousin, as part of a video submitted for a separate clemency appeal, said their childhood had been one of neglect and abuse, physically, emptionally and sexually.
+His cousin, as part of a video submitted for a separate clemency appeal, said their childhood had been one of neglect and abuse, physically, emotionally and sexually.
 Gonzales became involved in heavy drugs.

 Gonzales was sentenced to death in 2006 for the kidnapping, sexual assault and murder of 18-year-old Bridget Townsend.
 He was 18-years-old when he committed the crime and has spent 15 years on death row.